Viljandi railway station

 Viljandi railway station (Viljandi raudteejaam) is a railway station serving the town of Viljandi in southern Estonia.

 The station is the southern terminus of the Tallinn–Viljandi railway line.
 The station opened in 1897 when a narrow-gauge railway line was opened connecting Mõisaküla with Vijandi, which was prolonged to Tallinn in 1901.

-The narrow-gauge railway between Mõisaküla og Viljandi was closed in 1973.
+The narrow-gauge railway between Mõisaküla and Viljandi was closed in 1973.
 Currently, the station is owned by the railway infrastructure company Edelaraudtee and served by trains operated by the government-owned passenger train operator Elron.